Priestley Riots: 15, 16 and 17 July

 The Earl of Aylesford attempted to stem the mounting violence on the night of 14 July, but despite having the help of other magistrates, he was unable to control the crowd.
 On 15 July, the mob liberated prisoners from the local gaol.
 Thomas Woodbridge, the Keeper of the Prison, deputised several hundred people to help him quell the mob, but many of these joined in with the rioters themselves.
-The crowd destroyed John Ryland's home, Baskerville House, and drank the supplies of liquor which they found in the cellar.
+The crowd destroyed John Ryland's home, Baskerville House, and drank the supplies of liquor that they found in the cellar.
 When the newly appointed constables arrived on the scene, the mob attacked and disarmed them.
 One man was killed.
 The local magistrates and law enforcement, such as it was, did nothing further to restrain the mob and did not read the Riot Act until the military arrived on 17 July.
 Other rioters burned down banker John Taylor's home at Bordesley Park.